RufusWhelan/Year11AssessmentTask1/ProjectDevelopment.md

 ## Requirements Definition
 ### Functional Requirements
 * User can search for a pokemon and have its base stat total, generation introduced and games it's available.
-* User can add a searched pokemon to their team if they have less than 6 pokemon on their team.
+* User can add a pokemon to their team if they have less than 6 pokemon on their team.
 * Users Team is stored in a csv file
 * User can remove a pokemon from their team
 * User can view their team